-- 6.1 Contract: all of the documents belonging to the agreement (i.e. main document plus all associated components such as the GTC and other appendices). - 6.2 Contractual document: the main document belonging to the agreement (i.e. without additional associated components such as the GTC and other appendices). - 6.3 Individual software: software manufactured for a special intended purpose of the client at the client's request, as well as modifications and further developments of that software. - 6.4 Standard software: software manufactured for a large number of different clients, without taking account of the client's specified requirements at code level.11 - 6.5 Incident: a malfunction that limits or interferes with the contractually agreed usability or availability of the software.
-Incidents also include malfunctions caused by third parties, especially due to interactions with hardware or other software. - 6.6 Patch: small changes to software, generally to remedy a bug or security problem in the software in question.
+- 6.1 Contract: all of the documents belonging to the agreement (i.e. main document plus all associated components such as the GTC and other appendices). - 6.2 Contract document: the main document belonging to the agreement (i.e. without additional associated components such as the GTC and other appendices). - 6.3 Individual software: software manufactured for a special intended purpose of the client at the client's request, as well as modifications and further developments of that software. - 6.4 Standard software: software manufactured for a large number of different clients, without taking account of the client's specified requirements at code level.11 - 6.5 Incident: a malfunction that limits or interferes with the contractually agreed usability or availa-